-Barwon Health's Consumer Engagement program gives a voice to patients and consumers of the health service, ensuring the community's needs are being met and information is conveyed in relatable ways.
+Barwon Health's

+Consumer Engagement

+program gives a

+voice to patients and

+consumers of the health

+service, ensuring the

+community's needs

+are being met and

+information is conveyed

+in relatable ways.

+Below: Consumer engagement manager Rebecca Kress speaks at an information session in August.

 Consumer engagement manager Rebecca Kress runs two key programs that use patient and carer experiences to shape the health service - WISE (Written Information Simply Explained) and the Consumer Representative Program.